gervanna/100daysofcode/LOG.md

 if player >= 3 or player < 0:
     print("\nThat wasn't a valid choice.
 You lose.")

+*UPDATE* - figured out the issue with some help after brainstorming, it was the placing of if statement and needed to change the "or" to "and".
+Who knew RPS was this challenging? lol

 Day 4 Project: Rock, Paper, Scissors
 >**status - COMPLETE**